leapwallet/developers/README.md

 If you are looking to add a new chain to the Chain Store, please follow the steps below:

-1. Create an issue with the name "Add Chain Logo - <chain-id>".
+1. Create an issue with the name "Add Chain Logo - `<chain-id>`".
 2. Upload the logo of the chain in the issue.
 One of the maintainers will add the logo to leap's assets cdn.
-3. Start a PR with the name "Add <chain-id> to Chain Store".
+3. Start a PR with the name "Add `<chain-id>` to Chain Store".
 4. Add the chain data to `data/chain-store` folder with the name `<chain-id>.json`.
 You can use the chain logo from step 2.
 Data format is given [below](#chain-data-structure).
 5. Automated checks will be run on the PR.
 If the checks pass, the PR will be reviewed by one of the maintainers.
 6. Once reviewed and approved, the PR will be merged and the chain will be added to the Chain Store.

+#### Guidelines

+- Make sure the chain is not already added to the Chain Store.
+- Make sure the chain data is valid JSON.
+- Chain logos should be in PNG/SVG format with size of at least 256px and maximum 512px, and with 1:1 aspect ratio.
+- Node URLs
+  - Please check if the REST/RPC node are working fine.
+  - Please verify that your chain-id matches the node's chain-id.

-### Chain Data Structure
+#### Chain Data Structure

 ```json
 {